season-lab/rop-collection/README.md

 * MPlayer
 * NetTransport
 * nfsAxe
-* PDF weaponizations for Adobe Reader vulnerabilities
+* PDF weaponizations of Adobe Reader vulnerabilities
     * CVE-2013-0641 a.k.a. "number of the beast"
     * CVE-2010-2883
     * CVE-2011-2462